 According to Ms. Yaguda, you can relax your nervous system just by changing the way you breathe.
 “When we are stressed or nervous, we tend to breathe very shallow breaths in the upper part of our lungs.
 Pausing to take a deeper, slower breath helps to smooth your nervous system, which helps you feel calmer,” she says.

 It is a good idea to practice slow and deep breathing to get familiar with this type of directed breathing, so you can use it when you get stressed.
 Breathing through your nose for a few seconds and exhaling through your mouth for a few seconds is one form of breathing used in yoga and meditation.

 We are facing a challenging time for everyone these days with the COVID-19 pandemic, and because patients with cancer and cancer survivors are immunocompromised, they need to be extra cautious in avoiding exposure to the coronavirus to prevent infection, which affects particularly those with weak immune systems.

-There are several reasons why COVID-19 “has been a significant added burden” for patients with cancer and cancer survivors, said Dr. Johns.
+There are several reasons why COVID-19 “has been a significant added burden” for patients with cancer and cancer survivors, said Clinical Psychologist Shelley Johns, PsyD, of the Regenstrief Institute and the Indiana University Melvin and Bren Simon Comprehensive Cancer Center, in the National Cancer Institute blog.
 However, she noted that these reasons “are delaying or affecting the manner in which some patients are receiving their scheduled cancer treatments.”